l-ox/bash-interactor/README.md

     - Host the `index.html` or run it locally.

     - Remember to change the websocket connector to match your server's IP/hostname/port - use "ws://" for no TLS, or "wss://" if you're using TLS.

+:warning: WARNING: Not for production use due to limited security measures.
+Be sure to implement TLS at a minimum.
 # Notes
 With kind help from @Morgester